readmeio/legal/Conference-Code-of-Conduct.md

 # Conference Code of Conduct
+_This Code of Conduct covers all in-person and remote events hosted by ReadMe_

 All attendees, speakers, sponsors and volunteers at our conference are required to agree with the following code of conduct.
 Organisers will enforce this code throughout the event.
 We expect cooperation from all participants to help ensure a safe environment for everybody.

 ## The Quick Version